soxueren/atsd/api/network/README.md

 ## Ports

-By default ATSD server listens for incoming commands on the following ports:
+By default, the ATSD server listens for incoming commands on the following ports:

 * 8081 TCP
 * 8082 UDP